MrDongdongLin/Cryptanalysis_IEAE/README.md

 ## Getting Started

 The matlab codes are complete and executable.
-To encrypt an image of gray scale, please use `encrypt.m`, and use `decrypt.m` to decrypt a cipher image.
-The file `get_key.m` is used to get the equivalent key of IEAE with a pair of plain image and cipher image.
+To encrypt a gray scale image, please use `encrypt.m`, and use `decrypt.m` to decrypt a cipher image.
+The file `get_key.m` is used to get the equivalent version of the secret key of IEAE with a pair of plain image and cipher image.
 At last, `kpa.m` is used to decipher IEAE.

 ## Initlization
 ```matlab